Charlotte Head-On Collision Lawyer

 Schedule a free consultation today.

-Chris Layton, J.D. is the founder and lead attorney of The Layton Law Firm.
-He has been practicing law in Charlotte since 2000 and currently focuses on the plaintiff’s needs and the individual needs of bankruptcy and personal injury clients.
+Christopher D. Layton, Esq. is the founder and lead attorney of The Layton Law Firm.
+He has been practicing law in Charlotte since 2000 and currently focuses on the plaintiff’s needs and personal injury clients.
 Chris chose to become a lawyer to protect people who would be taken advantage of without strong legal advocacy, and this dedication to the needs of his clients shows in the firm’s strong record of successful results.
+He founded The Layton Law Firm in 2011.